gu-fan/InstantRst/README.rst

     And you can open it at your lan ip too.

-    If your vim is installed with '-py', then it will open at your lan ip.
+    If your vim is installed with '+py', then it will open at your lan ip.

     like ``http://192.168.1.123:5676``